-Having data readily available makes a big difference in employee coaching as it can be used to improve behaviors.
-If patients are consistently saying that a staff member is not being friendly, then the staff member’s has no choice but to improve.
+This is why it’s important to have specific data from patients, supporting your observations.
+Bringing anecdotal evidence to an employee isn’t always enough to drive performance improvement.
+Numbers, on the other hand, don’t lie.
+Having data readily available makes a big difference in employee coaching.
+If patients consistently say that a staff member is being unfriendly, then the staff member has no choice but to improve.

-Which approach below is more effective?
+Below are two different approaches.
+Which is more effective?

-It’s also important to outline your values and expectations for your employees so that performance feedback does not come as a surprise.
+It’s important to outline your values and expectations for your employees so that performance feedback does not come as a surprise.
 These need to be explicitly communicated to the staff, ideally upon hire.

 For example, for front desk staff, values and behavioral expectations might look like this:

-Value: Warmth and Friendliness
+- Value: Warmth and friendliness

-Behaviors: Greets patients with a smile and friendly hello; makes eye contact with patient while talking to them
+- Behaviors: Greets patients with a smile and friendly hello; makes eye contact with patient while talking to them

-Value: Patient Communication
+- Value: Patient communication

-Behaviors: Provides patients with information about their visit e.g., who they will be seeing, unusual wait times, billing/insurance requirements, future visit scheduling
+- Behaviors: Provides patients with information about their visit, e.g., who they will be seeing, unusual wait times, billing/insurance requirements, future visit scheduling

 - Behaviors: Keeps communication with other staff members focused on work when in front of patients; acts as a practice ambassador and communicates with patients as valued customers

 rater8’s performance management module is unique in that it asks patients to rate and provide feedback for specific staff members.
 This process is fully automated via an interface with your practice management system.